 The REACH directive has a specific emphasis on substance identification which goes beyond the traditional substance definitions provided in the European Chemical inventories.

 The European Inventory of Existing Commercial Substances (EINECS) descriptions and numbers are currently used to identify chemical substances.
 Each of those substances listed has a dedicated Chemical Abstracts Service number (CAS no.) and description.
 The CAS no. is the unique identifier for chemicals and related substances, including petroleum derived materials, on a global basis.

 EINECS and CAS no. descriptions do well describe broad cut hydrocarbons from standard refinery processes, but they are less useful when it comes to more narrow cut and highly refined hydrocarbon solvents.
 The difference in refinement and distillation range is reflected in classification and labelling as well.
 Most hydrocarbon solvents are known as UVCB substances within the REACH framework and with REACH having a specific emphasis on substance identification; HSPA has developed a naming convention for hydrocarbon solvents based on the chemical composition of the substance.
-These new substance definitions and a category approach for the toxicological assessments are the basis for the classification and labelling of those substances.
+The HSPA Naming Convention has been incorporated into OECD Guidance.

 ECHA has welcomed the approach to develop a more specific naming convention for this type of substances.
 REACH registrations will be done accordingly with new EC numbers to be assigned.